dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 ## Set up your provisions file
 A provision file is a bash script that you can call when setting up a vm using vagrant
 Use `nano provision.sh` to make it in nano
-Don't use notepad or windows files, it wont copy over properly
+Don't use notepad or windows files, it wont copy over properly, make sure to open with `#!/bin/bash`

 ## Linux commands you can do in a provisions file